LLNL/serac/src/docs/sphinx/dev_guide/docker_dev_env.rst

 .. image:: pull_complete.png

 5. You can now run the image.
-Run ``docker run -it -u serac -v /your/serac/repo:/home/serac/serac seracllnl/tpls:gcc-8_12-15-20_20h-36m bash``, replacing the tag (the compiler/timestamp combo following the ``tpls:``) with the tag you used in the ``docker pull`` command and replacing ``/your/serac/repo`` with the path to the Serac repo you cloned in the first step.
+Run ``docker run -it -u serac -v /your/serac/repo:/home/serac/serac seracllnl/tpls:clang-10_latest bash``, replacing the tag (the compiler name following the ``tpls:``) with the tag you used in the ``docker pull`` command and replacing ``/your/serac/repo`` with the path to the Serac repo you cloned in the first step.
 This will open a terminal into the image.

 .. note::